How SC Johnson is reducing plastic pollution and plastic waste

 The challenges to stopping plastic pollution can seem daunting but overcoming them is possible.
 It starts with understanding the tangible things that make a meaningful difference and taking action to make those changes happen.

-We’re advocating for coordinated, global solutions
+Policy advocacy for coordinated, global solutions

-We’re raising awareness with The Blue Paradox
+Raising awareness through The Blue Paradox

 The challenge [is], how do we practically, most economically, and least disruptively preserve the benefits that plastic has brought to humanity, while preventing the vast amounts of plastic that end up in landfills or, even worse, end up in the environment where it can affect animal and human health.